sya-ri/ktConfig/README.md

 The easiest way is to transform your type into a supported type (like `String` or `Map`).
 Extend `TransformSerializer<YOUR_TYPE, BASE_TYPE>` and pass a base serializer to the constructor.
+Classes implementing `Serializer.Keyable<T>` can be used as Map keys.

 ```kotlin
 // Example: Serialize a custom Wrapper class as a String